an-alch3mist/SPACE_UTIL/@PROMPT/FromScratchGeneration/LOOP GMTK 2025/Prompt Anatomy/files (2)/LOOP_Language_Specification_v2.1_LAMBDA_ENHANCED.md

 - ✨ Tuple/list indexing in lambda expressions
 - ✨ Complex nested lambda expressions
 - ✨ Lambda with multiple parameters and conditions
+- also make sure following is impletement along with test(check) suite:
+  - does nested function call as arguement works ? // eg: _A(_A(1) + _A(_A(2) + _A(4)))
+  - does nested loops works ?
+  - does recursion works and it has limits ? include complex test suite along and improvise addition to existing prompt where required.

 ---